iiamthestorm/rei-notes/人生、夢、日本/Jordan Peterson/Self Authoring Program.md

 	- I GET LAID FOR SURE
 	- I CAN BE MORE CONFIDENT
 	- HELL I CAN EVEN WEAR THE CLOTHES I WANT
+- I think if i read book and make it a habit,
+	- man.. i will be smart af